1,4-Benzenediamine, N,N'-mixed phenyl and tolyl derivatives (BENPAT)

 Overview

 - Under CEPA 1999, the risk posed by a substance is determined by considering both its hazardous properties (its potential to cause adverse human health or ecological effects) and the amount of exposure there is to people or the environment.
-A substance may have hazardous properties; however, the risk to human health or to the environment may be low, depending on the level of exposure.

-- The Government concluded that BENPAT is entering or may enter the environment at levels that are harmful to the environment, but not to human health, at levels of exposure current at the time of the assessment.
+- The Government concluded that BENPAT is entering or may enter the environment at levels that are harmful to the environment, but not to human health, at levels of exposure considered at the time of the assessment.

 About this substance